unsplash-image-8LkU6r_wb7k.jpg

 Evening

-An informal gathering in Victory Square remains open to those who wish to continue conversation or observe the village as preparations intensify.
+Dinner at leisure, with an informal gathering in Victory Square for those who wish to continue the conversation.

 • Morning